eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

 not contain them.
 The subscription will be rejected at this moment if it contains comments like below.**_

-_**Subscription templates can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/src/main/resources/templates).**_
+**Subscription templates can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/src/main/resources/templates).**

     {
-        // The name of the subscription to make it easy to search for it.
+        // The name of the subscription to make it easy to search for.
         // Only numbers, letters and underscore allowed.
         "subscriptionName" : "Subscription1",

-        // The name of the logged in user creating or updating the subscription
+        // The name of the logged in user creating or updating the subscription.
-        // added by Eiffel Intelligence if LDAP is enabled.
-Defaults to an empty string.
+        // Added by Eiffel Intelligence if LDAP is enabled.
+Not required.
+        // Defaults to an empty string.
         "ldapUserName" : "ABC",

         // Instructs whether the same subscription should be re-triggered